-Thus it is evident that if husband is alive only he is under obligation to maintain you.
-This liability cannot be shifted upon any other family member, only on the ground that your husband has share in the property held by family.
+Thus it is evident that if the husband is alive only he is under obligation to maintain you.
+This liability cannot be shifted upon any other family member, only on the ground that your husband has shared in the property held by the family.
 In Kirtikant D. Vadodaria v.
 State of Gujarat [(1996) 4 SCC 479]; the supreme court held that

 “Further, according to Section 20 of the Hindu Adoptions and Maintenance Act, 1956, a Hindu is under a legal obligation to maintain his wife, minor sons, unmarried daughters and aged or infirm parents.
 The obligation to maintain them is personal, legal and absolute in character and arises from the very existence of the relationship between the parties.”

 You cannot enforce the right to maintenance against father-in-law or mother-in-law.
 It is enforceable only against your husband.
 You cannot get any relief if you file an application for attachment of property of your father-in-law in lieu of your husband.